 The point I’m trying to make here is that if your goal is to study music at University solely for the security of having an income, what you should be asking yourself is, “Am I fine with teaching my whole life” and “Am I fine with playing in an orchestra my whole life”.

-If you’re fine with this then, by all means, go ahead.
+If you’re fine with this then, go ahead and do it.

 If the answer to both this questions is no, then you’d want to perceive University just as a place to meet like-minded people, get involved in unconventional projects, and learn.